bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/react2.md

 ### What is React?

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called “components”.
+It lets you compose complex UIs from small and isolated pieces of code called "components".

 React has a few different kinds of components, but we'll start with `React.Component` subclasses: